vaughnsc/VerbalExpressions/README.md

 # XojoVerbalExpressions
-My implementation to https://github.com/VerbalExpressions Done sone time ago, I reached out to include at the meain site; haven't heard back :)
+My implementation to https://github.com/VerbalExpressions Done some time ago, I reached out to include at the main site but haven't heard back :)

 ***